alison-foundation/alisonproject-website/docs_en/docs/GetStarted.md

 sudo apt-get install isc-dhcp-server sudo nano /etc/dhcp/dhcpd.conf
 ```
-At the bottom of the file that opens, write the following lines:
+At the bottom of the file that opens, add the following lines:
 ```
 option subnet-mask 255.255.255.0;
 option routers 192.168.4.100;